Income Tax on Term Insurance Claim Amount & the Tax Rates in 2025

 When the Claim Amount is Paid Under Rider Benefits

-Term insurance policies often include optional riders like accidental death benefits or critical illness coverage.
-In most cases, claims made under these riders are also tax-exempt under Section 10(10D), provided they qualify as death benefits.
+Term insurance often includes optional riders like accidental death benefits or critical illness coverage.
+In most cases, claims made under these riders are tax-exempt under Section 10(10D), provided they qualify as death benefits.
 Here's how the taxation rules work for these riders:

 - If a claim is made under a rider that provides a death benefit (like accidental death), it is generally tax-exempt.
 This means you won’t have to pay taxes on the money you receive.